openvinotoolkit/openvino/docs/OV_Runtime_UG/Bfloat16Inference.md

 4. Reduced size of data in memory, as a result, larger models fit in the same memory bounds.
 5. Reduced amount of data that must be transferred, as a result, reduced data transition time.

 For default optimization on CPU, the source model is converted from FP32 or FP16 to BF16 and executed internally on platforms with native BF16 support.
-In this case, `KEY_ENFORCE_BF16` is set to `YES` in the `PluginConfigParams` for `GetConfig()`.
-The code below demonstrates how to check if the key is set:
+In this case, ov::hint::inference_precision is set to ov::element::bf16 and can be checked via ov::CompiledModel::get_property call.
+The code below demonstrates how to get the element type:

-@snippet snippets/Bfloat16Inference1.cpp part1
+@snippet snippets/cpu/Bfloat16Inference1.cpp part1

-To disable BF16 internal transformations in C++ API, set the `KEY_ENFORCE_BF16` to `NO`.
+To disable BF16 internal transformations in C++ API, set the ov::hint::inference_precision to ov::element::f32.
 In this case, the model infers as is without modifications with precisions that were set on each layer edge.

-@snippet snippets/Bfloat16Inference2.cpp part2
+@snippet snippets/cpu/Bfloat16Inference2.cpp part2

 To disable BF16 in C API: